 Home lockouts are your bread and butter.
 Someone forgot their keys or broke off a key in the lock.
 You show up, get them inside, and make new keys without the original.

-You’ll also install new locks when people move into a house, upgrade security systems, and rekey locks.
-Understanding different cupboard locks and mortise versus cylindrical locks matters more than you’d think.
+You will also install new locks when people move into a house, upgrade security systems, and rekey locks.
+Understanding different cupboard locks and mortise versus cylindrical locks matters more than you might think.

 Commercial Work